China bears teeth in 'Wolf Warrior' trade diplomacy | DW | 25.11.2020

 China needs Australia's iron ore to keep its factories running, and its food supplies to feed its population

-Earlier this month, the Chinese government created a list of 14 grievances.
+Earlier this month, the Chinese government created a list of 14 grievances with Australia.
 As well as Canberra's Huawei ban and calls for an inquiry into the origins of COVID-19, Beijing said Australia speaking out on human rights issues in Xinjiang and Hong Kong were "wanton interference" and "spearheading a crusade against China."

 Kevin Carrico, a senior lecturer in Chinese Studies at Monash University in Melbourne, sees the trade tensions as almost inevitable, part and parcel of the conflict that arises when open societies become economically intertwined with a powerful but politically closed society.